 - Large zip-lock bags

-- Always scrape the sides of the bowl down, as with any recipe, to ensure all the powdered sugar is mixed into the eggs.
+- Always scrape the sides of the bowl down, as with any recipe, to ensure all the powdered sugar is mixed with the eggs.

 - Sprinkle the tylose powder into the mixing bowl while running the paddle at low speed.
 Do not simply dump the powder in or it will clump up.